Asian University for Women: 2017

 Professor Nirmala Rao joins AUW as vice-chancellor.
 Rao is a distinguished political scientist who most recently served for eight years as Pro Director of at the School of Oriental and African Studies (SOAS) at the University of London.

 In May 2017, AUW graduated its fifth class of students, bringing the total alumnae count to more than 525.

 2019

 As of 2019, AUW has graduated more than 800 students.
 The current student body is represented by almost 900 students from 19 countries: Afghanistan, Bangladesh, Bhutan, Cambodia, China, India, Indonesia, Lao PDR, Malaysia, Myanmar, Nepal, Pakistan, Palestine, Senegal, Sri Lanka, Syria, Timore Leste, Vietnam, and Yemen.

+In 2019 AUW created a Community Learning Center where AUW students could volunteer to teach basic lessons to local children in Maths, Science and English.

+2021

+In 2021, AUW began recruiting students from Afghanistan.
+Between 2021 and 2024, five hundred Afghan women enrolled with AUW.

 2022

 Rubana Huq became the vice-chancellor of AUW.

+2024

+In 2024, the university had 1,345 students from seventeen countries.
+In 2024, work started on the new campus building which had been designed by Moshe Safdie.

+2025

+In 2025, AUW honoured Cherie Blair as a Doctor of Justice.

 Funding

 AUW Support Foundation, a 501(c)(3)-registered nonprofit organization based in Cambridge, Massachusetts, is the primary source of funding mobilization for the university.

 It is governed by its own board of directors (several of whom serve on the AUW Board of Trustees).
-Separately, a number of independent "support groups" have been created in different tax jurisdictions around the world to help mobilize financial resources for the university.
-Such support groups currently exist in Hong Kong and Japan.
+Separately, a number of independent "support groups" have been created in different tax jurisdictions around the world to help mobilize financial resources for the university - such support groups currently exist in UK, Denmark, Hong Kong, and Japan.

+In 2024, 85% of students at AUW benefited from scholarships funded by governments, foundations, corporate sponsors and individual donors.